 Can You Cook Frozen Foods in Sous Vide?

-You can cook almost any type of frozen meat or vegetable sous vide.
+You can cook almost any type of frozen meat including chicken breasts and steak or vegetables like potatoes, carrots and more sous vide.
 You can sous vide frozen steak or other frozen items if you don’t want to take time to thaw them out.
-It will not affect the final result.
-All you need is a sous vide cooker and your sous vide container.

 In fact, frozen sous vide is a very common process because it saves you time and allows you to prep your food before cooking.
 You can prepare several types of meat, such as sous vide frozen chicken or sous vide frozen salmon, weeks ahead of time.